-Whether you have one plant or 100, if you get pests, you’re in for an adventure.
+Whether you have one houseplant or 100, if they become infested with pests, you’re in for an adventure.
 Plant pests can jeopardize the health of your entire collection, and the task of getting rid of pests is hard work.

 We spoke with several plant experts and influencers who shared stories of their worst plant infestations and how they resolved them.
 Hopefully their unfortunate incidents will help you deal with any pesky bugs that may find their way into your plants.